giscafer/laoui-bootstrap/src/bootstrap/tooltip/docs/readme.md

 __Note to mobile developers__:  Please note that while tooltips may work correctly on mobile devices (including tablets), we have made the decision to not officially support such a use-case because it does not make sense from a UX perspective.

-There are three versions of the tooltip: `uib-tooltip`, `uib-tooltip-template`, and `uib-tooltip-html`:
+There are three versions of the tooltip: `ui-tooltip`, `ui-tooltip-template`, and `ui-tooltip-html`:

-* `uib-tooltip` -
+* `ui-tooltip` -
   Takes text only and will escape any HTML provided.
-* `uib-tooltip-html`
+* `ui-tooltip-html`
   <small class="badge">$</small> -
   Takes an expression that evaluates to an HTML string.
 Note that this HTML is not compiled.
-If compilation is required, please use the `uib-tooltip-template` attribute option instead. *The user is responsible for ensuring the content is safe to put into the DOM!*
+If compilation is required, please use the `ui-tooltip-template` attribute option instead. *The user is responsible for ensuring the content is safe to put into the DOM!*
-* `uib-tooltip-template`
+* `ui-tooltip-template`
   <small class="badge">$</small> -
   Takes text that specifies the location of a template to use for the tooltip.
 Note that this needs to be wrapped in a tag.

-### uib-tooltip-* settings
+### ui-tooltip-* settings

 All these settings are available for the three types of tooltips.